 The roasting is done on a hot surface of a pot sprinkled with a little flour.
 When cooked and golden brown, they are sprinkled with some water and covered with a clean cloth to soften them.
-You will mostly find them sold from street vendors at bus stops in town.
+You will mostly find them sold by street vendors at bus stops in town.

 8. Makoenya (Fat Cakes)

-Makoenya are sold in most fast-food restaurants and also by street vendors.
+Makoenya is sold in most fast-food restaurants and also by street vendors.
 They are enjoyed as breakfast by those working in offices, as well as by school kids who buy them from street vendors on their way to school.

 9. Motoho (Fermented Porridge)

 Motoho is a porridge made from sorghum meal that is mixed with warm water (1 part sorghum meal to 3 parts water) to make a runny consistency.
-A traditional starter culture called tomoso is added to the mixture.
+A traditional starter culture called Tomoso is added to the mixture.
 Cover and let it ferment overnight.
 Boil water in a pot, add the fermented mixture, and stir continuously until your porridge is cooked.

 To make this dish, you cook the sorghum till the water boils and add the beans.
 Then you cook until both the sorghum and beans are cooked and season with salt.
-There are various recipes of nyekoe.
+There are various recipes for Nyekoe.
 Some enjoy it as is, while others add chopped pumpkin to the sorghum and beans, and others add wheat.
 You find it mostly sold by street vendors rather than prepared at home.

 Basotho are not wasteful people.
 They save everything.
-The following list of foods use parts of the animal that some people would not dream of eating.
+The following list of foods uses parts of the animal that some people would not dream of eating.
 Nothing is thrown away from an animal after slaughtering except the waste products and feathers in the case of chickens.

 For bigger animals such as cattle, sheep, goats, and pigs, the tripe and intestines are thoroughly cleaned and cooked with water.
 When it is soft and almost ready, you remove it from the broth and cut it into smaller pieces.
 Then return it to the broth and season with salt.
 Cook until the broth turns into a thick gravy.
-It can be enjoyed with papa, samp, or bread, especially steamed bread.
+It can be enjoyed with Papa, Samp, or bread, especially steamed bread.